simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 const msRestAzure = require('ms-rest-azure');
 ```
 ## Getting the secrets
 Here we first get a token from the general vault endpoint.
-Instanciate an KeyvaultClient and gets both the SharePoint and Graph secrets.
+Instantiate a KeyvaultClient and get both the SharePoint and Graph secrets.

 ```typescript
 const vaultUri = "https://simonsfuncvault.vault.azure.net/";